Marine environmental issues in Lebanon: Sewage spills

 Sewage management is a major issue within Lebanon.
 It is not uncommon for homes or buildings to dispose of their waste into natural water ways or man-made waste pools.
 In 2016 only 58.5% of buildings in Lebanon were connected to the sewer system.
 The other 41.5% of buildings used septic tanks, waste pools, or natural water sources (streams, rivers, lakes, etc.) to dispose of their sewage.
 This is a major issue within the country, as poor water quality has been linked to around 80% of all diseases.
 Additionally, it is not uncommon for sewage coming from buildings on the coast to flow directly into the Mediterranean without treatment, polluting marine life and beaches.

 Another sewage issue is the sewage pollution of ships.
 Since many merchant navy vessels are not inspected, they do not respect the Marpol 73/78 annex IV which controls pollution of the sea by sewage from ships.

-A study conducted on the major rivers in Lebanon in 2021 found fecal fecal coliform in 96% percent of the samples taken throughout the study.
+A study conducted on the major rivers in Lebanon in 2021 found fecal coliform in 96% percent of the samples taken throughout the study.
 E. coli, the bacteria found alongside fecal coliform has been proven resistant to a variety of antibiotics.
 People who are exposed to this bacteria are at higher risk of a variety of diseases, such as meningitis and pneumonia, ailments which cannot be cured if the bacteria is resistant to commonly used medication.
 The results of this study highlighted the need for proper waste management and water treatment facilities in Lebanon.